Alpine skiing combined

 Combined is an event in alpine ski racing.
 The event format has changed within the last 30 years.
 A traditional combined competition is a two-day event consisting of one run of downhill and two runs of slalom; each discipline takes place on a separate day.
 The winner is the skier with the fastest aggregate time.
 Until the 1990s, a complicated point system was used to determine placings in the combined event.
-Since then, a modified version, called either a "super combined" (with a downhill as the speed event) or an "Alpine combined" (with a Super-G as the speed event), has been run as an aggregate time event consisting of two runs: first, a one-run speed event and then only one run of slalom, with both portions held on the same day.
+Since then, a modified version, called either an "alpine combined" (with a downhill as the speed event) or a "super combined" (with a super-G as the speed event), has been run as an aggregate time event consisting of two runs: first, a one-run speed event and then only one run of slalom, with both portions held on the same day.